Intermesh/groupoffice-docs/system-settings/openid-connect.rst

 OpenID Connect
 ==============

-Group-Office can be configured as client to use an external OpenID connect server for **Single Sign On**.
-But Group-Office can also be configured as the OpenID connect server.
+GroupOffice can be configured as client to use an external OpenID connect server for **Single Sign On**.
+But GroupOffice can also be configured as the OpenID connect server.

 OpenID Connect client